jupyter/docker-stacks/docs/contributing/packages.md

 # Package Updates

 We welcome all contributions that update packages already included in the project Dockerfiles.
-Follow the process below to update a package version:
+Please follow the process below to update a package version:

-1. Locate the Dockerfile containing the library you wish to update.
+1. Locate the Dockerfile containing the library you wish to update (e.g., [base-notebook/Dockerfile](https://github.com/jupyter/docker-stacks/blob/master/base-notebook/Dockerfile), [scipy-notebook/Dockerfile](https://github.com/jupyter/docker-stacks/blob/master/scipy-notebook/Dockerfile))
 2. Adjust the version number for the package.
     * We prefer to pin the major and minor version number of packages so as to minimize rebuild side-effects when users submit pull requests (PRs).
 For example, you'll find the Jupyter Notebook package, `notebook`, installed using conda with  `notebook=5.4.*`.
 3. Try to build the image locally (`make image/somestack-notebook`) before submitting a pull request.